lc8631058/Gait_Recognition_using_Deep_Learning/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
-To get start with a simple ITCNet introduced in our article, please check ITC - 1f-3f Auto-encoder.ipynb
+To get start with a ITCNet introduced in our article, please check the folder OULP_ipynb, the specific name of each file indicates the corresponding network structure described in our article.

 ### Prerequisites